 The second aspect is time.
 You don’t quit drugs for life right now.
 That’s silly.
 How would you possibly do that?
 Now is only now.
 It’s not all-time.
-So you can’t quit for three weeks from now.
+So you can’t quit for three weeks now.
+It’ll take three weeks.
 You’ll do that quitting then, when that then is Now.
 (I know, I’m sorry, our language wasn’t built to discuss this idea.)
 The point is: Now is the only time you can actually take action in.
 So stop setting dates and saying to yourself, “after this I quit.”
-Because you can’t quit for then, now.
-Even “quitting” is the wrong word.
+Because you can’t quit then, now.
+Even quitting is the wrong word.
 It’s not that you quit drugs or quit getting angry.
 It’s that you do something else instead.

 Fortunately both anger and the anxiousness of a drug addiction can be quite helpful.
 Those unpleasant feelings help signal to us that we’ve let our thinking drift into unhelpful territory.
 Isn’t that handy?
 That nature created that little warning system?
 Like a dog with a shock collar, once we step outside of our healthy space we get a signal to remind us to turn our thinking around and change our direction toward only those choices that are productive and/or enjoyable.

 Don’t battle your addictions, be they to chemicals you produce, or ones produced by a drug company or criminal cartel.
 You don’t stop experiences like that in one moment.
 Life is a moment to moment decision-making process.
 Once people realise this they will tell you it is surprisingly easy to quit.
 None of them have any desire to return to those thought patterns now that they’ve changed them.
 That’s how you know you’ve really changed.
 There’s no tension.
 There isn’t a battle.
 Because when you chose something better than your addiction, you did it because that’s what you really wanted to do.